FAQs Updated March 31, 2011

 Bottom line: Unless you are very confident in your driving and have experience driving in Mexico, don't drive in the downtown area -- walk or get a taxi.

 That said, DO rent a car and drive around the island.
 Go up north to the golf course and hotel zone, south to the beaches, Punta Sur park, lighthouse, around the southern tip and up the deserted wild east coast.
 Or go straight across the cross-island (east-west) road.
-Stop along the way for pictures, the great beaches on the east side (don't go in the water -- very treacherous undertow), and have a libation and lunch at Mescalito's, where the east side road meets the cross-island road.
-Sit on the beach or under the big palapa on the sand, watch the waves come crashing in, and enjoy the very best Margarita on the island.
+Stop along the way for pictures, the great beaches on the east side (don't go in the water -- very treacherous undertow), and have a libation and lunch at one of the beach bars (see the warning about Mescalito's above).

 An another local tip: If you are stopped by a policeman for a minor traffic violation, give him 50 pesos ($5.00).
 Yes, that's bribery, and it is the system.
 George Washington Plunkett, the boss of New York's Tammany Hall in the 19th century, called such a system "honest graft."
 The police are paid very little, even by Mexican standards, and this is how they are (unofficially, of course) expected to supplement their income.
 I wish we had that "user fee" system in the U.S. -- it would keep our taxes down!